muk-jjang/SPHNet/README.md

 # Introduction
 Welcome!
 This repository is the official implement of SPHNet in the ICML'25 paper: [Efficient and Scalable Density Functional Theory Hamiltonian Prediction through Adaptive Sparsity](https://arxiv.org/abs/2502.01171).
+This repository also contains implmentation of [Enhancing the Scalability and Applicability of Kohn-Sham Hamiltonian for Scalable Molecular Systems][https://openreview.net/forum?id=twEvvkQqPS]

 ![](SPHNet.png)